VictorTagayun/NUCLEO-G474RE_DAC_DMA_LL-HAL_TIM6_HRTIM/readme.md

 # Setup DAC (with OpAmp follower for higher speed) DMA by HAL and LL using TIM6
+How to setup DAC with OpAmp for DMA

 ### Optional tests:
 	#### 2 freq/tone sinewaves
 	#### 2 freq/tone sinewaves with every halfwave changing